Economy of the Ming dynasty: Second half of the 16th century and beginning of the 17th century

 They had work, they lived; they lost work, they died.

 In the 15th century, there were 50 kilns in Jingdezhen.
 By the end of the 16th century, this number had increased to 300.
 The bright glow of these kilns lit up the night sky, while the white smoke from their chimneys enveloped the city during the day.
 The wealthy merchants from Suzhou and Jingdezhen had amassed fortunes worth hundreds of thousands of liang of silver.
 Additionally, the cotton industry experienced rapid growth.

 In the 1570s, Grand Secretary Zhang Juzheng successfully implemented significant tax reforms.
 These reforms included the compilation of a new cadastre, which recorded 7 million qing of land.
 Taxes were also adjusted, with reductions for peasants and the introduction of taxes for landlords.
 Additionally, the payment of taxes shifted from in-kind to silver.
 This led to the accumulation of considerable financial reserves, achieved through scrutinizing and cutting state spending without changing its structure.
 However, the accumulation of silver in the state treasuries (approximately a million liang per year) resulted in a decline in agricultural prices.
 The reserves accumulated from Zhang's reforms were quickly depleted due to three major military campaigns launched by the Wanli Emperor in the late 16th century.
 Furthermore, China was also faced with natural disasters such as floods, droughts, and cold weather in the 1580s.
 These challenges were exacerbated by famines in 1588–1589, which greatly reduced the population of Jiangnan and Shandong in 1593.

 In the early 1580s, the reformists were ousted from the government and subsequently gathered at the Donglin Academy.
 They were only able to regain power briefly in 1620 before being dispersed once again.
 This failure resulted in the missed opportunity for state regulation of property rights, leaving the peasants vulnerable to the control of the landlords.

 In the late 16th century, agricultural production in the Ming dynasty was unable to keep up with the rapidly growing population.
 By the early 17th century, the population had increased three to four times compared to the end of the 14th century.
 This led to a scarcity of food, even in good years, and crop failures resulted in famines, such as the one in 1595 in Shandong and Henan.
-As a result, the availability of grain per person decreased while prices continued to rise.
+The availability of grain per person decreased while prices continued to rise.
 In the 1590s, the price of grain for tax purposes was 1.25 liang per dan, and even higher on the market, reaching up to 5 liang per dan in the northern borderlands.
 This had a significant impact on small farmers, who were forced to become tenants and pay high rents in addition to taxes.
 In some cases, they were even required to give up two-thirds of their harvest as taxes.
 By the end of the 16th century, 90% of peasants in the lower Yangtze region had lost their land and become tenants.